Culford School: The school today

-A library of historic volumes is located in an oak panelled room overlooking Culford Hall’s south front, completed for the visit of King Edward VII in December 1904 and now the staff common room.
+A library of historic volumes is located in an oak-panelled room overlooking Culford Hall's south front, completed for the visit of King Edward VII in December 1904 and now the staff common room.
 A large contemporary collection of 10,000 books is housed in a free-standing modern building opened 2015,.
 The Centenary Hall, a facility containing a large hall/auditorium and Studio Theatre was opened in 2006 by HRH The Duke of Gloucester (twenty five years after his first visit for the school's centenary), and was constructed in what was previously a large courtyard enclosed on three sides by the main building.

 The Culford Foundation exists to raise funds for special projects that will benefit the pupils of the school and has raised funds for the Pre-Prep nursery and dining hall; an astro-turf sports field; the William Miller Science Centre (built following a £1m donation by an Old Culfordian); the restoration of Culford Hall, the new library and the Art and Design Centre.
 The Foundation also supports the Old Culfordians Association.

 The most recent inspection report of the Prep and Senior schools (February 2020) by the Independent Schools Inspectorate (ISI) concludes that the schools are “Excellent” in all areas.

 Academia

 The ISI 2020 inspection rates academics as Excellent and the Good Schools Guide say that the quality of the pupils’ achievement is good.
-Pupils are well educated, in accordance with the school’s aims of providing an education that is challenging, enriching and fun.
+Pupils are well educated, in accordance with the school's aims of providing an education that is challenging, enriching and fun.

-In 2019 79% of A-level grades were A*-C compared to 82% and 78% at the nearby County Upper School and King Edward VI School respectively.

 There is a Scholars Programme, plus many societies focused on subjects and areas of interest.
 Lecturers have included Sir Andrew Motion, Ann Widdecombe, George Alagiah and Henry Olonga.

 A Sixth Form Enrichment Programme offers Open University degree modules and pupils also compete in competitions such as the Intermediate Mathematical Challenge.
 Like many independent schools, Culford teaches the IGCSE.